Human Rights and the legal/penal system.

 The right to life.

-Obviously, this cannot exist as such because some 800,000 people die each year in Britain alone.
+Article 3 of the UN Declaration states that “everyone has the right to life, liberty and security of person”.
+What is meant by the “right to life”?
+Obviously, it cannot exist as such because everyone has to die, some 800,000 people die each year in Britain alone.
 Perhaps then it should be re-designated as the "right not to have one's life arbitrarily terminated by the state."
-Even this more realistic definition does not really apply in Britain and is probably not entirely possible.
+Even this more realistic definition does not really apply and is probably not entirely possible.

-Some 7-800 innocent people have their lives arbitrarily terminated by homicide every year - does the government do enough to prevent this?
+Some 7-800 innocent people have their lives arbitrarily terminated by homicide every year in

-We also allow abortion, effectively on demand, and some 200,000 lives are terminated annually through this means.
+Britain – surely this same article covers this under “security of person”.
+Does the government do enough to prevent murders?
+We also allow abortion, effectively on demand, and some 200,000 lives are legally terminated annually through this means.

 The right to freedom from torture.